DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Fireball
 "An iconic show of explosive force."
 - Deal 4 Fire Damage to one enemy.
-- If cast using Fire mana, deal 2 Fire Damage to all enemies.
+- If your Spell Pointer is adjacent to the enemy Spell Pointer, deal 4 Fire damage to all enemies.

 Cost:
-- 3 Generic Mana
+- 3 Fire Mana

 ### Eruption
 "Molten energy bursts forth."